About ClearWater Farm

 ClearWater Farm, the flagship project of the Ontario Water Centre, is being developed on 30 acres at 481 Lake Drive East, Willow Beach , leased from the Town of Georgina.

 The OWC is re-imagining and repurposing this historic property as a showcase that honours the past while advancing several strategic objectives simultaneously.

-- Giving children and youth the opportunity to grow in confidence and self-esteem, empowered to shape a future where good things happen when people care about food, water, the land, and each other.
+- Giving children and youth the opportunity to grow in confidence and self-esteem, empowered through love of nature and science to shape a future where good things happen when people care about food, water, the land, and each other.

 - Exploring and demonstrating the potential of water wise eco-farming– in the context of improving the health of water bodies, and mitigating changing climate and extreme weather effects.